Metaswitch/sprout/docs/ManagementHttpAPI.md

   * 404 if Sprout has no information on this subscriber.
   * 500 if Sprout has been unable to contact its Memcached store.

-##
+---

     /impu/<public ID>

 Make a DELETE request to this URL to perform an administrative de-registration of the the specified subscriber.
-This triggers an SAR to the HSS indiciating that the subscriber has been de-registered.
-The specified <public_id> must be the subscriber's primary public identity.
+Sprout tells Homestead that the subscriber has been de-registered, and this also triggers an SAR to the HSS if one has been configured.
+The specified public ID must be the subscriber's primary public identity.

 Responses:

   * 200 if successful.
   * 400 if the subscriber is not assigned to this S-CSCF.
   * 500 if Sprout has been unable to contact its Memcached store.
-  * 502 if Sprout has been unable to contact the HSS.
+  * 502 if Sprout has been unable to contact Homestead, or Homestead has reported a failure.